jvandertil/blog/src/blog/content/posts/2025-07-26_DynamicObjectCreationWithILEmit.md

 You get nearly the same performance as direct instantiation, while retaining the flexibility to create different types dynamically.

 Use this approach for performance-critical scenarios where Activator is too slow, and there’s a common constructor pattern across your types.

+If you need to support more complex signatures or are targeting Ahead-of-Time (AOT) compilation, consider source generators or other forms of code generation.